JosepCru/Hackathon-2024-GAeN/README.md

 ## **Features**
 - **Real-Time Detection**: Identifies nanoparticles, their quantity, and their coordinates from 256x256 microscope image sections.
 - **Large Image Analysis**: Processes large 1024x1024 images by dividing them into smaller grids.
-- **Spiral Scanning**: Automatically navigates through the sample, skipping areas without nanoparticles for maximum efficiency.
+- **Scanning**: Automatically navigates through the sample, skipping areas without nanoparticles for maximum efficiency.
 - **Visualization**: Tracks microscope movements and displays results in an intuitive interface.
 - **Synthetic Data Generation**: Creates labeled datasets to train and validate machine learning models.